iscc/iscc-specs/docs/specification.md

 ## ISCC Structure

-The ISCC Digest is a fixed size sequence of 32 bytes (256 bits) assembled from multiple sub-components.
-The printable ISCC Code is an [RFC 4648](https://tools.ietf.org/html/rfc4648#section-6) base32[^base32] encoded string representation of an ISCC Digest.
+The ISCC Digest is a fixed size sequence of 36 bytes (288 bits) assembled from multiple sub-components.
+The printable ISCC Code is a 52 character encoded string representation of an ISCC Digest.
 This is a high-level overview of the ISCC creation process:

 ![iscc-creation-process](images/iscc-creation-process.svg)

 ### Components

-The ISCC Digest is built from multiple self-describing 64-bit components:
+The ISCC Digest is built from multiple self-describing 72-bit components:

 | Components:     | Meta-ID             | Content-ID         | Data-ID              | Instance-ID    |